Buyer's FAQ

 • What are resources and how do they work?

 Winteracter makes use of resource files which define dialog and menu layout.
-In addition they can contain other UI resources such as bitmaps, icons and cursors.
-This resource gets incorporated into your executable just like any other object file, using the resource compiler which is supplied with your compiler tools (under Windows) or with Winteracter itself (under X Windows).
+In addition they can contain other UI resources such as bitmaps, metafiles, icons and cursors.
+This resource gets incorporated into your executable just like any other object file, using the resource compiler which is supplied with your compiler tools (under Windows) or with Winteracter itself (Linux/Mac).
 The individual resources are then accessible in the calling Fortran program via simple numeric identifiers.

 The resource file and the associated list of numeric identifiers are maintained automatically by Winteracter's resource editor.
 Developers need no knowledge of the resource script format.